flyingwolf1701/Architectum/arch_project_docs/product_requirements_document.md

 - **Automation:** Blueprint generation should be automatable through hooks and pipelines.
 - **Standalone Operations:** The system should be usable both within and independent of the main Architectum application.

-Please design an architecture that emphasizes the graph-based approach, with a focus on relationship extraction, incremental updates, and format optimization.
+Please design an architecture that emphasizes the dual representation approach, with YAML-based blueprint definition, efficient synchronization, and format optimization.
 The system should be modular, extensible, and performance-oriented, with clear boundaries between components.
 Consider both immediate implementation needs and future scalability as the system grows.